 Make your own clothes

 Okay, better said than done, but I have seen a few of my friends accomplish this goal.
-One of my friends is so successful that she actually quit her full time job and created SheSheMade.
-I don’t have enough patience or talent to reach this goal, but if you do – go for it and know not only can you save money making clothes, but you could potentially earn money of your new found talent.
+One of my friends is so successful that she actually quit her full-time job and created SheSheMade.
+I don’t have enough patience or talent to reach this goal, but if you do – go for it and know not only can you save money making clothes, but you could potentially earn money off your new-found talent.

 Determine a budget

 …and stick to it.

 This is an area I struggle with since I tend to impulse shop.
 If you know you are going to go over your budget on an item, reconsider purchasing.